luciopaiva/itermoxyl/README.md

 - doesn't require any configuration files (tools like `itermocil` and `i2cssh` require you to manually create YAML descriptions of your environments)
 - smart pattern matching: no need to type in the name of each machine you want to connect to
 - supports [ssh config Include directives](https://man.openbsd.org/ssh_config#Include)
-- supports loose searches (see below)
+- supports loose matches (see below)

 ## How to install